artart222/CodeArt/README.md

 * You can install lsp for a language with `:LspInstall <language>`
 * and you can install treesitter with `:TSInstall <language>`

-#### This plugin use many nerd fonts icons and it's better you have a nerd font.
+#### This NeoVim configs use many nerd fonts icons and it's better you have a nerd font.
 Installer will install Jetbrains mono by default for you so you can choose it for you terminal

 <a id="update"></a>
 ## ⬆️📅 How to update CodeArt:
+#### Very important note: Updating CodeArt will replace this github repo configs directory with ~/.config/nvim
 Run `:CodeArtUpdate` inside NeoVim after that restart NeoVim and run `:PackerSync` and after that again restart NeoVim!\
 unfortunately you can't update CodeArt on windows